 To give yourself the best chance of a successful claim for fibromyalgia, it's essential not only to obtain treatment, but to obtain the right treatment.
 The Social Security Administration (SSA) expects those with fibromyalgia to receive a proper diagnosis and regular treatment from a rheumatologist.
 You should also document your case to the fullest extent possible with relevant medical records, laboratory testing, opinions from doctors, and third-party statements from friends, family members, or former colleagues.

-Fibromyalgia, also known as fibromyositis or fibrositis, is a chronic illness marked by widespread pain and tenderness in the muscle, joints, tendons, and soft tissues.
+Fibromyalgia, also known as fibromyositis, fibrositis, or fibromyalgia syndrome (FMS), is a chronic illness marked by widespread pain and tenderness in the muscle, joints, tendons, and soft tissues.
 It has no known cause, but may arise from a combination of genetic factors, physical injuries, emotional trauma, and lifestyle.
 The symptoms of fibromyalgia are many, but generally include diffuse pain or soreness, fatigue, digestive problems, dizziness, headaches, and numbness or tingling in the hands and feet.
 Common cognitive and psychological manifestations of the illness include memory issues ("fibro fog"), depression, and anxiety.

 Treatment for fibromyalgia generally involves a fair amount of experimentation.
 Many physicians prescribe a combination of physical therapy, exercise, cognitive-behavioral therapy, and medication to manage the symptoms of fibromyalgia.

 In July 2012, Social Security published a ruling (SSR 12-2p) to explain how disability claims examiners and judges should evaluate whether fibromyalgia constitutes a "medically determinable impairment" (MDI).
 (To be even considered as a basis for disability benefits, a medical condition must be a severe MDI.)
 Citing diagnostic criteria used by the American College of Rheumatology (ACR), Social Security found that fibromyalgia should be considered an MDI when the following two criteria have been met.

 In addition, one of the following must also be present: